 How to hand-wash silk pillowcases and silk sheets

 You can absolutely hand wash your silk sheets and pillowcases.
 In fact, hand washing is preferable to dry cleaning.
 Wash your silk items by themselves in cold water.
-Use only a gentle laundry soap formulated for silk.
+Use a capful of Heritage Park Luxury Silk, Wool, and Cashmere Detergent..
 Submerge items and gently agitate with your hand; don't rub or scrub.
 Thoroughly rinse out all soap.

 Never wring out your silk items.
 Roll them in white towels to blot, or lay white towels out on the bed and blot sheets on top of them.
 Line or hang dry your silk -- outdoors or inside -- to preserve the fabric.
 Use a clothesline, a non-slip hanger, or a drying rack out of direct sunlight.
 Never put silk in direct sunlight, outdoors or inside.
 Exposure to sunlight can damage the silk fibers and may cause colors to fade, especially in darker colored silk.

 Avoid wooden drying racks that can leech dyes or stains into silk.
 Your silk should dry in about 45 minutes depending on temperature and conditions.
 Don't put silk items in the dryer.
 Heat can damage delicate silk fibers.
 If the dryer is absolutely necessary, use only an 'air' setting and tumble dry for 15 minutes or less with NO fabric sheets or dryer balls.
 Remove sheets before completely dry.